chrisemunt/mg-dbx/README.md

 High speed Synchronous and Asynchronous access to InterSystems Cache/IRIS and YottaDB from Node.js.

 Chris Munt <cmunt@mgateway.com>
-25 April 2022, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+4 November 2022, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Verified to work with Node.js v8 to v18.
+* Verified to work with Node.js v8 to v19.
 * Two connectivity models to the InterSystems or YottaDB database are provided: High performance via the local database API or network based.
 * [Release Notes](#RelNotes) can be found at the end of this document.